Put and Get data asynchronously

 Invalid argument(s): Option other-atsign is mandatory.

-The -nnamespace is lefthand side of the atRecord so in this case the full atRecord would be @7capricorn:message.atsign@energetic22 and you see this in the results too.
-Experiment yourself!
+The -nnamespace is lefthand side of the atRecord, so in this case the full atRecord would be @7capricorn:message.atsign@energetic22 and you see this in the results, too.
+Experiment for yourself!

-The code is worth taking a look at the code as it less than 70 lines but allows data to transferred from a device anywhere to a device anywhere, and the data is fully encrypted.
+The code is worth taking a look at, as it is less than 70 lines but allows data to be transferred from a device anywhere to a device anywhere, and the data is fully encrypted.

 Last updated